projectsbydan/react-time-heatmap/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/924b2f51-6e9a-4b3b-8cef-4195fffe6302/deploy-status)](https://app.netlify.com/sites/react-time-heatmap/deploys)

-## Show a heatmap based on the time of day for a week
+## Show a heatmap based on the time of day for several days

 😎 Demo: https://react-time-heatmap.netlify.app/

-The component takes in time entries and displays the count as a heatmap.
+The component takes time entries and displays the count as a heatmap.

-✔ You can add entries for an unlimited number of days
+✔ add entries for an unlimited number of days

-✔ Select the number of groups/levels to show in colours
+✔ select the number of groups/levels to show in colours

-✔ Can be made to flow, to use all space it has responsively
+✔ can be made to flow and use all space it has responsively

 ## Examples

-Shows entries from 7 days separated into 4 groups
+Shows entries from 7 days of entries (the entries themselves contain data for 7 days or for 168 hours)

 ```typescript
 <TimeHeatMap timeEntries={entries} />